 - Accurate and complete statements of the money payable by prospective buyers under the RTB arrangement must be provided;

 - RTB promoters must disclose what revenue they will attain from the arrangement.

-Information regarding a possible alternative to RTB’s is available at: CLICK HERE
+Learn about a possible alternative to RTB’s here.

 Clients First – Always.